-Congresswoman: Trump Told Wife of Slain Soldier, ‘He Knew What He Signed Up For’
+Trump Denies Telling Wife of Slain Soldier ‘He Knew What He Signed Up For’

 Wilson reiterated her account on CNN, adding that when Trump called Myeshia Johnson had just been told her husband can’t have an open-casket funeral.

+“The president’s call, as recounted by multiple people in the room, believe that the president was completely respectful, very sympathetic, and expressed the condolences of himself and the rest of the country, and thanked the family for their service, commended them for having an American hero in the family,” Sanders said, “I don’t know how you can take that any other way.”

+Sanders focused on the tone of Trump’s remarks to Johnson’s family, and did not specify exactly what was said.
+“I think it is appalling what the congresswoman has done and the way she has politicized this issue,” she said.

-Sergeant Johnson, 25, leaves behind two children, a 6-year-old daughter and a two-year-old son, and Myeshia is six months pregnant with their third child.
+Sergeant Johnson, 25, leaves behind two children, a 6-year-old daughter and a 2-year-old son, and Myeshia is six months pregnant with their third child.
 Friends praised his dedication to his family, and the determination he showed in working his way from a job at Walmart to becoming a special operations soldier, fighting alongside Green Berets.
 He was a member of 5000 Role Models of Excellence Project, a mentorship program founded by Wilson, which set up a scholarship fund for his children.

 As The Atlantic’s David A. Graham argued, whether intentionally or not, Trump’s inflammatory rhetoric over the past two days shifted the focus to defending previous presidents from his attack, and away from questions about what happened in Niger.
 The Pentagon has not offered many details about the attack, and an administration official told CNN that nearly two weeks later it’s still unclear what happened.